-Typically, you combine all the ingredients, shape them into balls, bake, and then roll in confectioners’ sugar before allowing to cool.
-This recipe features an added ingredient, crushed candy canes, to lend it even more of a Christmas-y feel.
+Typically, you combine all the ingredients, shape them into balls, bake, and then roll in confectioners’ sugar before allowing them to cool.
+This cookie recipe features an added ingredient, crushed candy canes, to lend it even more of a Christmas-y feel.
 The addition gives it a unique yet familiar feel that will have your cookie plate cleared off fast!

 Snowballs are known by many other names, such as Russian tea cakes or Italian wedding cookies.
 While they’re called different things in different places, they consist of a pastry type of dough that was popular in England in the time of the Middle Ages.